D-ScratchNinja/gallery/README.md

 ## License

-The source code in this repository is licensed under the terms of the [MIT License](./LICENSE).
-The Scratch projects displayed on the website are licensed to and through Scratch under the [Creative Commons Attribution-ShareAlike 2.0 license](https://creativecommons.org/licenses/by-sa/2.0/).
+The code and contents of this repository is licensed under the terms of the [MIT License](./LICENSE).